nprapps/graeae/README.md

 #### FacebookScraper

-This scraper collects an event stream by scanning our Facebook feed every N minutes.
+This scraper collects an event stream by scanning our Facebook feed every 15 minutes.

 * run_time (of the scrape)
 * headline
 * post_type
 * art_url
 * link_url
+* created_time
+* updated_time
+* message (the text above the link/photo)
+* description (the text below the link/photo)

+This additional data is knitted in from Facebook insights:

 * shares
 * likes
 * comments
 * link_clicks
 * photo_view_clicks
+* people_reached

 #### HomepageScraper

-This scraper collects an event stream by scanning our homepage every N minutes.
+This scraper collects an event stream by scanning our homepage every 15 minutes.

 * run_time (of the scrape)
 * slot